-sharp but attractive contrast with the open fronts, usually composed of plate glass or panels in curtain walls.
-26 This new combination of materials was articulated in designs that were inspired by the best examples of the International Style.
-While by no means equivalent to the major architectural and development projects of the era, Sophy Curson is a prominent vernacular representative of its architectural style, building form, and period.
+attractive contrast with the open fronts, usually composed of plate glass or panels in curtain walls.26 This new combination of materials was articulated in designs that were inspired by the best examples of the International Style.
+While by no means equivalent to the major architectural and development projects of the era, Sophy Curson is a prominent example of Philadelphia Modernism in terms of its architectural style, building form, and period.